|

 shifts—to re-canvass neighborhoods, conduct interviews, and ask for DNA samples from possible suspects.
 Investigators

 then entered their findings into our new crisis management system (see details).
-FBI

-agents and analysts, along with So
+agents and analysts, along with Indiana law enforcement,

 far, April Tinsley’s killer remains at large, but there is always another lead to pursue and another door to knock on.
-We

 need your help.
 If you have any information about the Tinsley case, contact your local FBI office or the Fort Wayne Police

-Department.
 If you have any information on any crimes having to do with Crimes Against Children Please Do Not Hesitate

 to call the FBI if you wish you do not have to report your name just please call if you know any information concerning a

-/\ Click |
+/\ Click